 “Please tell her what site you’re on and stop arguing.”
 Both my characters are looking at me, eyebrows raised.
 I know, I know.

 My older daughter sighs dramatically.
 “WolfQuest!
-Okay?”
+Okay?

 I wait.
-I type once again.
+And start typing once again.

 “How do you spell quest?”